 Cells in the eye that produce fluid are killed by a laser beam, after first removing the lens.
 Then an artificial lens is inserted, followed sometimes by inserting an artificial glaucoma drainage device.

-Lifetime medical therapy and supplementation with canine antioxidant vision supplement (Ocu-GLO™); Control of stress; Use a harness attached to the leash instead of neck collar.
+Lifetime Medical Therapy and CAM: Lifetime daily support with specific canine antioxidant vision supplementation (see our Veterinary Supplements page); Control of stress; Use a harness attached to the leash instead of a neck collar.

 Lifetime regular IOP measurements/ophthalmic examinations